How to write a cover letter

 - Be enthusiastic and assertive but not pushy.
 Do not beg for a position.

-- You can put your selling points in a bulleted list, or in a comparison list-style in which you directly compare your specific experiences and accomplishments with the company's stated needs.
+- You can put your key points in a bulleted list, or in a comparison list-style in which you directly compare your specific experiences and accomplishments with the company's stated needs.

 How to present your cover letter